intel/confidential-cloud-native-primitives/service/quote-server/README.md

 ## Installation
 The quote service can be deployed as either DaemonSet or sidecar according to different user scenarios.

+### Prerequisite
+User need to have a kubernetes cluster ready to deploy the services.
+To simplify the deployment process, we provide Helm as one of the options to deploy the service.
+Please install Helm by following the [Helm official guide](https://helm.sh/docs/intro/install/).
+However, user can also use the yaml files located in the manifests folder for deployment.
+Also, the ccnp device plugin need to installed before the installation of measurement server.
+Please refer to its [deployment guide](../../device-plugin/ccnp-device-plugin/README.md) for installation.

 ### Build docker image
 The Dockerfile for the service can be found under `container/quote-server` directory.
 Use the following command to build the image: